luhong88/int_seq_des/benchmarks/CaM_benchmark/README.md

-This folder contains the code to reproduce and analyze the CaM multistate design benchmark results, as well as the source data to reproduce all RfaH analysis figures in the paper.
+This folder contains the code to reproduce and analyze the CaM multistate design benchmark results, as well as the source data to reproduce all CaM analysis figures in the paper.

 # Simulation code